grantcurell/jiqixuexi/notes/README.md

 The way we connect random variables is we think about the pre-image of any subset of $\mathcal{T}$.
 Here we say that the function $X$ maps from $\Omega$ to $\mathcal{T}$.
 If there is some subset $S$ which is an element of $\mathcal{T}$ whose probability we want to reason about, then we think about its pre-image in $\Omega$ under the map $X$.
 That is we look at the subset of $\Omega$ that if you applied $X$ would lead to the set $S$.
 We denote this as the function $X^{-1}$.
 So when we are talking about the probability in the set $S$ what we are really talking about is the probability in the pre-image $\Omega$.
 The pre-image is a member of the event space - that is, it is a measurable set.

 ![](images/2021-06-16-11-35-40.png)

+Omega represents the members of a population.
+Let w be a member of the population, i.e. let w be in Omega.
+Then X(w) represents some characteristic of the member w.
+T represents what kind of possible values X can take.
+X is drawn from a probability distribution f.
+One way of looking at f is as a function of a variable of type T. If you are looking at f that way, then little x is just the argument of f.

 # What is a Random Variable